gpetruff/PCD/README.md

-# PCD - Password Crack Dictionary
+# WordLib - A Library of Password Crack Dictionaries

 Giant wordlist compilation for bruteforce attack's of all kinds